MalaganMan/Panels/JaniKasurinen/README.md

 - 2024 July 18th: Arpeggio steps editor added.
 - 2024 July 26th: Minor updates.
 - 2024 August 1st: Major updates and propably the final version for a long time =D Patch lists can now be read from bank dumps and all the patches can be seen at once.
+- 2024 September 6st: Patchlist tweaking and made note that it should be only used for selecting patches because the names in those lists might be partially incorrect.

 Korg Prophecy and Z1 panels are done from basis of this panel: https://ctrlr.org/710/ done by person with signature "jms" on CTRLR.ORG
 A huge thank for the initial work done back in 2013 =)!